brevzin/cpp_proposals/2996_reflection/reflection.md

 For all other operands, the expression is ill-formed.
 In a SFINAE context, a failure to substitute the operand of a reflection operator construct causes that construct to not evaluate to constant.

 Earlier revisions of this paper allowed for taking the reflection of any `$cast-expression$` that could be evaluated as a constant expression, as we believed that a constant expression could be internally "represented" by just capturing the value to which it evaluated.
 However, the possibility of side effects from constant evaluation (introduced by this very paper) renders this approach infeasible: even a constant expression would have to be evaluated every time it's spliced.
-It was ultimately decided to defer all support for expression reflection, but we intend to introduce it through a future paper using the syntax `^(expr)`.
+It was ultimately decided to defer all support for expression reflection, but we intend to introduce it through a future paper using the syntax `^^(expr)`.

 This paper does, however, support reflections of _values_ and of _objects_ (including subobjects).
 Such reflections arise naturally when iterating over template arguments.